pogipop/cloudron/docs/references/api.md

 `lastBackupId` is the last valid backup id.
 The [restore API](/references/api.html#restore-app) can be used to restore the app to this backup.

 `manifest` is the [application manifest](/references/manifest.html).

+For apps that support optional single sign-on, the `sso` field can be used to disable Cloudron authentication.
+By default, single sign-on is enabled.

 ### List apps